 Getting TEFL certified is not only for people looking to teach formally in classrooms.
 These courses offer valuable insight into the learning process and provide tools that even tutors can use to embark on a successful career.
 There are also specific certificates for tutors with various governing bodies, depending on the field you would like to enter.

 Focus on A Skill

 Many tutors hone in on one skill, offering highly specialized classes.
 A highly rewarding area is tutoring for special exams.
-This can be college-level exams like the ACT or SAT or language exams like IELTS.
+This can be college-level exams like the ACT or SAT or language exams like IELTS, or LSAT tutoring for law school.
 For this, you will need to do specific training to understand the structure of the test and the marking criteria.
 Having taken the tests yourself, with good results, are also very helpful.

 If you are particularly interested in one facet of language like writing or speaking, you just focus on that.
 Students learn second languages for different reasons and some might just want conversational tutoring or help with writing assignments.
 Being specialized in one field will make you more in demand and you could potentially earn more.
 Special needs students also rely heavily on tutoring while other students need help developing their studying skills.

 Set yourself apart from other tutors by mastering multiple tools to make your sessions more interesting and memorable.
 A few flashcards and props won’t cut it anymore.
 The internet is a treasure trove of resources that can add immeasurable value to your tutoring.
 Apart from online tutoring platforms, you must engage with your students through file sharing, games, social media, learning software, and more.

 Take a deep dive into all the resources available to tutors to create the most dynamic lessons possible.
 Online forums are also helpful, allowing tutors to share tips and tricks to improve all aspects of teaching.